-This week when I posted an Open Letter to All Paint Companies, I outlined how they should all distinguish their colours by undertone to make it easier for the consumer to choose the right colour.
-And yesterday this press release from Beauti-tone (a Canadian paint company) landed in my in-box.
+Awhile back when I posted an Open Letter to All Paint Companies, I outlined how they should all distinguish their colours by undertone to make it easier for the consumer to choose the right colour.
+And soon after this press release from Beauti-tone (a Canadian paint company) landed in my in-box.

 Here it is below:

 "When it comes to paint colour, a great neutral is like a movie’s musical score – you don’t necessarily realize it’s there, but it heightens the experience of whatever it is you are seeing.
 Home Hardware Stores Limited, through its Beauti-Tone Paint Division, is

 paying tribute to the power of neutrals with 14 beautiful shades that will make your décor sing.

 'A great neutral is your BFF for home décor,' says Bev Bell, Creative Director, Beauti-Tone Paint and Home Products Division, Home Hardware Stores Limited.
 'They are incredibly versatile, inspiring looks that are luxe and sophisticated, or casual and cozy.'